Stamp-IT-io/brainswap/tests/README.md

 test\_\*                 | Tests for the brainswap script; they use the container images, files and volumes described above to simulate a Factomd node run\_all\_tests          | Script to run all the tests

+To run the tests, OpenSSH client and Docker must be installed.
-Before running the tests, you must build two docker images:
+Before running them, you must build two docker images:

     ./alpine-dropbear/build
     ./alpine-httpd/build